On Mykola Hohol

 From Books to the Moving Image

 A Descriptive Metadata

-In Ukraine, my journey to the Slavonic world started.
+My journey to the Slavonic world started in Ukraine.
 In 1985, I arrived in Odessa, on board of the delightful Shalyapin ship.
 It was my personal discovery of the Black Sea.
 Yes, my Slavonic life began on the Odessa steps, on those Potemkin cinematic stairs; connecting the waterfront with the central city, connecting my own-self with the world of the Slavs, from Odessa to Kiev and from there to Moscow ….

 In 2019, I am celebrating 20 years working as a cataloguer for University College London Library Services and for UCL – The School of Slavonic and East European Studies (SSEES) Library, in particular.
 UCL SSEES Library provides print and electronic books, journals, archive collections and other resources to support the study of the whole of Central and Eastern Europe and Russia, the Baltic, the Balkans & from Germany to the Russian Far East.

 For all these reasons, 2019 is my very personal Ukrainian Year: